oyin-bo/three-g/README.md

 The Barnes-Hut algorithm enabled the first large-scale cosmological simulations in the late 1980s, revealing how dark matter halos form and evolve.
 Modern variants like Fast Multipole Method (FMM) and tree-particle-mesh (TPM) codes power exascale simulations tracking billions of particles across cosmic epochs.

 The spectral particle-mesh approach, pioneered in the 1970s, became the foundation for modern cosmological codes like GADGET and Enzo when combined with adaptive mesh refinement.
 The PM method's ability to handle periodic boundary conditions naturally makes it ideal for simulating cosmic structure formation in expanding universes.

+The hybrid TreePM method emerged in the 1990s as a practical reconciliation of these two paradigms.
+By splitting gravitational forces into smooth long-range (handled via FFT) and sharp short-range (handled via direct summation or tree codes) components, TreePM methods like those in GADGET-2 achieved the best of both worlds: FFT efficiency for large-scale structure and high-resolution accuracy for dense clusters.
+This split-force approach became the workhorse of modern cosmological simulations, enabling studies of galaxy formation from cosmic dawn to the present day.

 By bringing these techniques to the browser via GPU shaders, THREE-g democratizes computational approaches that once required supercomputers—now anyone can experiment with gravitational choreography in real-time, right in their web browser.